 I was careless with my dosing because I was ignorant and too distracted.
-I got addicted to benzos in a particularly nasty way because of the way I took the pills “as needed” — so much room for interpretation! — but also the way I kept trying hard not to need them: I postponed doses for as long as I could, to avoid addiction, but the ironic result was a jagged pattern of usage with many episodes of partial withdrawal from the drug.
+I got hooked on benzos in a particularly nasty way because of the way I took the pills “as needed” — so much room for interpretation! — but also the way I kept trying hard not to need them: I postponed doses for as long as I could, to avoid dependence, but the ironic result was a jagged pattern of usage with many episodes of partial withdrawal from the drug.

 And nothing drives tranquilizer cravings like tranquilizer withdrawal!